cimentadaj/dataharvesting/README.md

   - [ ] 1.
 Introduction (types of webscraping, xpath, etc..)
   - [ ] 2.
 A primer on Webscraping
   - [ ] 3.
 Data formats: XML and HTML
   - [ ] 4.
+What you need to know about regular expressions
+  - [ ] 4.
+What you need to know about Xpath (rearrange chapters)
+  - [ ] 5.
 Case study: scraping Spanish school locations from the web
-  - [ ] 5.
+  - [ ] 6.
 Automation for Web Scraping programs
-  - [ ] 6.
+  - [ ] 7.
 Selenium and JavaScript based scraping
-  - [ ] 7.
+  - [ ] 8.
 Ethical issues with Web Scraping
-  - [ ] 8.
+  - [ ] 9.
 Practical exercises

 - **Data APIs**
   - [ ] What is an API